 Before gold-miners flooded Yellowknife in the ’30s, First Nations people used Latham Island as a hunting-and-fishing base, near to Back Bay, Yellowknife Bay and Weledeh – the Yellowknife River.
 These days, the southern half of Latham Island is part of eclectic Old Town, but the northern half remains a colourful Indigenous enclave, home to cultural events and great access to the lake.

 This smallest, most remote Tłįcho˛ Dene community occupies a gorgeous setting on the Snare River as it weaves through sandy, rolling shield-country on the cusp of the treeline.

-No settlement is closer to the herds of caribou that sweep through the Barrenlands, nor to the diamond mines that are the NWT’s economic engine.
+No other settlement is so close to the herds of caribou that move through the Barrenlands, nor to the diamond mines that are the Northwest Territories economic engine.
 Fishing and hiking here are ideal.
 Access is by air and, during some winters, ice road.

 A quick flight away from Yellowknife or a scenic 125-kilometre drive by ice road from Behchokò, this Tłįcho˛ Dene community is set on the shore of huge, pristine Lac La Martre.
 The town is known for its monster pike and trout fishing, and for its migratory bird life.
 Less well known is the stunning Whatì Waterfall – two thundering spillways with fine grayling fishing in the rapids below.